codeimpossible/blog.barboza.io/src/posts/troubleshooting-enemy-ai.md

 excerpt: "Spending time to get better debugging tools isn't usually wasted time."
 ---

-I've been having a lot of difficulty troubleshooting enemy AI routines.
+I've been having a lot of difficulty debugging enemy AI routines.
 The process sucks a lot currently, it basically requires me to toggle a few different compiler flags to enable/disable logging calls, play the game to try to produce the behavior(s) I'm looking for and then dig through logs that can be a few hundred lines per second of gameplay.

 It's not great.
 It's not even good.